SamarpanKc/WEB-HUB/JavaScript Boolean & If Statement/README.md

 The `if-else if-else` statement allows testing multiple conditions.
 It evaluates each condition sequentially until one evaluates to `true`, then executes the corresponding code block.

+# Exercises
+**Note:** Do these in .html file
+1. Create a variable called 'hour' and save the current hour of the day (use 24-hour format and save it as a number hetven 0-2
+    - If hour is bet" 6 6 and 12, display 'Good Morning'
+    - Similarly, 13-17, Good Aftermoon otherwise Good Evening.
+2. Try changing the vlaue in the `hour` variable tomake it display diffrent messages.
+3. Create a variable called 'name' and save your name inside (as a string).
+Update the if-statement to display your name in each message.
+For eg. `'Good Morning & {name}!'`
+4. Imagine a Shom Park that has a discount of for children (6 years and younger) or seniors (65 years and older)
+- Create a variable and save a person's age inside.
+- Create and if statement that checks if the person qualifies for a display no discount in the console (try to use || operator)
+- Try changing the age variable into display different messages.
+5. Let's say the discount is only available if it is not a holiday.
+Create a variable `const isHoliday = true;`
+    - Update the code so that in order to get a discount, people must meet the age requirement and it is also not holiday.
+    - **Note:** && has higher priority than || so use()
+    - Try changing the value of isholiday to display different messages.